lhapp27/FewBodyToolkit.jl/docs/src/ISGL_ps-.md

 # Three-body Coulomb problem in 3D: ps- (electron, electron, positron)

 In this example we solve the three-body Coulomb problem of two electrons and a positron in 3D using the ISGL module.
 The code calculates the bound states and observables like the mean radii between two of the three particles.
-The results are compared with the high-precision state-of-the-art literature values of [frolov1999](@cite).
+The results are compared with the high-precision literature values of Ref. [frolov1999](@cite).

 ## Setup